stacks-network/docs/src/pages/start-mining.md

 rpcbind=0.0.0.0:18332
 rpcport=18332
 ```
 Finally, start bitcoind as follows:

 ```bash
 bitcoind -conf=path/to/bitcoin.conf
 ```

+This configuration optimizes bitcond for use with proof of transfer (no tx index, low banscore, low orphan tx).
+See for more details about running bitcoind [here](https://en.bitcoinwiki.org/wiki/Running_Bitcoind).

 It will take a few hours for the node to synchronize with the Bitcoin testnet -- be patient!